 —Linda Buzzell, co-editor of Ecotherapy: Healing with Nature in Mind

 “Kai’s poems (and life!) are a deep bow to the Earth.
 Words of sweet intimacy with trees, flowers, seeds, and rivers spring from her heart and spirit, drawing us into a deeper communion with the beauty and aliveness all around us.”

-—Ariana Candell, LMFT, Founder of The Earthbody Institute
+—Ariana Candell, LMFT and founder of The Earthbody Institute